Career in Substance Abuse and Addiction Counseling

 Skills and Competencies

-It takes patience, compassion, and resiliency to work in substance abuse and addiction counseling — an often emotionally charged environment.
+It takes patience, compassion, and resiliency to pursue a substance abuse counseling career — an often emotionally charged environment.
 The job requires reliable, dependable workers who can stick to professional boundaries.
 They must maintain self-control and an even temperament in volatile situations.

 Substance abuse and addiction counselors understand the 12-step recovery philosophy, harm-reduction strategies, and cognitive behavioral therapy techniques.
 They also need to be comfortable functioning as a team, attending meetings, and coordinating with other care providers when needed.